-One of the most expensive precious metals on Earth and definitely one of the most costly items based on weight, gold is valued around the world.
-Both its beauty as jewelry and many uses which include dentistry, electronics and even medicinally encourage it's widespread demand.
+One of the most expensive precious metals on Earth and definitely one of the most costly items based on weight, gold is valued around the world for both its beauty as jewelry and many uses which include dentistry, electronics and even medicinally.
 With something so valuable and in such high demand, it’s no wonder you’d want to start importing gold into the U.S. Yet for these very reasons, it makes importing the product to be a potentially dicey affair if you don’t know what you’re doing.

 But it doesn’t have to be all doom and gloom.
 Importing gold into the U.S. can be a simpler process as long as you know how it’s regulated, learn about the customs clearance process and lean on a knowledgeable customs broker to assist you in the endeavor.

 There was a time in America where U.S. citizens couldn’t own or trade gold, outside of some personal jewelry or coins.
 However, since 1975, the members of the country have been free to buy, sell and trade the precious metal as they see fit.